LibeerDev/OpenL9/README.md

 # OpenL9
-A specialized ML model for playing Kassadin
+A free and open source specialized ML model for playing Kassadin

 RiftWalk™ technology